mikestmi/hassio/README.md

 This project is about my diploma thesis.

-The system is based on the Home Assistant platform, using specialized platforms like WeMos and Raspberry Pie.
+The system is based on the Home Assistant platform, using specialized platforms like WeMos and Raspberry Pi.
 Home Assistant runs on the Raspberry Pie unit, while two WeMos units are equipped with sensors to measure indoor and outdoor temperature, humidity, brightness.
 Also the indoor WeMos unit has a motion sensor.
 In addition, there are a Sonoff unit to monitor the energy consumption and a Broadlink unit to control the air conditioner via infrared signals.